 Another great way of engaging in self-observation is the practice of meditation, which I will be writing an entire other article about.

-In the end, self-awareness practices help us understanding ourselves on a far deeper level and give us the capacity to change how we will show up in the future.
+In the end, self-awareness practices help us understand ourselves on a far deeper level and give us the capacity to change how we will show up in the future.

 You can free yourself from repeating patterns and make sure that the way forward represents the best of who you are.